Supporting early childhood, neuroscience, and education.

 John also led the effort to establish the Klingenstein Center at Teachers College, Columbia University in 1977, which offers leadership programs and degrees for independent schoolteachers and administrators.
 After John passed away in August 2018, his bequest to Teachers College permanently endowed the Klingenstein Center.

-Since 2013, Andy Klingenstein has served as Chairman and CEO of the EAJK Fund.
-A lawyer by training, he has managed several of our foundations, and has advised both for-profit companies and nonprofit organizations for many years.
-Other trustees include his three siblings (Tom, Nancy, and Sally), his wife Julie and – since 2018 – their daughter Emma Brownstein and cousin Al Klingenstein.
+Since 2013, Andy Klingenstein, a member of the third generation, has served as Chairman and CEO of the EAJK Fund.
+Current trustees include Andy’s siblings Nancy and Sally, his wife Julie and – since 2018 – their daughter Emma Brownstein and cousin Al Klingenstein.
+In 2023, the EAJK board welcomed family members Alexandra Klingenstein, Greg Brownstein, and Zack Toal.
 Patricia Klingenstein served on the board of the Fund from 2013 until she passed away in 2023.

 Leadership